Cost of Living Comparison Between Western Sahara and Egypt Cost of Living Comparison Between Western Sahara and Egypt

 Which country has higher housing costs?

-Rent in Western Sahara beats Egypt across the board, especially in major cities.
+Rent in Western Sahara is consistently higher than in Egypt across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in Egypt or Western Sahara?
+Is $1,000 a realistic budget in Egypt or in Western Sahara?

-In Egypt, $1,000 covers most cities easily.
-In Western Sahara, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Egypt, $1,000 covers most cities easily; in Western Sahara it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Egypt or Western Sahara?
+Should I move to Egypt or to Western Sahara?

 Western Sahara vs other spots: cost of living compared